supraodyssey/anodysseyjournal/_posts/2021-09-05-3-days-Interlaken-Switzerland.md

 ---
 layout: post
 title: "Discover the Best of Interlaken, Switzerland - A Summer Vacation Destination for Adventure and Scenic Beauty"
 author: pramod
-categories: [ Switzerland, Europe ]
+categories: [Switzerland, Europe, Travel]
 image: assets/images/switzerland/interlaken-1.jpg
 tags: [featured, sticky]
 ---

 Interlaken, Switzerland is a top summer vacation spot for those seeking adventure and scenic beauty.
 Located in the heart of the Swiss Alps, Interlaken boasts stunning views of the mountains, pristine lakes, and breathtaking natural landscapes.
 Whether you're an experienced hiker or just looking for some gorgeous photo opportunities, Interlaken has something for everyone.
 With excellent public transportation connections, it's easy to get around and visit all the must-see sights and attractions.

 In this blog post, we'll take you through a 3-day itinerary for the perfect summer vacation in Interlaken.
 With this itinerary, you'll get to experience the best of Interlaken, from panoramic viewing platforms to charming mountain villages, from famous railway stations to stunning alpine lakes.

 ### Which is the best time to visit Interlaken?

 We visited the Interlaken on first week of September and it was not so crowded and the weather was pleasant with the temperature from 10°C to 23°C.

 Best time to visit Interlaken region is between **September to November** and between **March to May**.
 In this season it is bit cheaper and less crowd in all the places.

 ### How to travel to Interlaken?

 We get to Interlaken by train from Zürich.
 There are many intercity trains from Zürich to Interlaken and with a change in Bern.
 Travel time from Zürich to Interlaken is approximately 2 hours depending on the train schedule.

 We can also get to Interlaken via Lucerne, but it takes little longer with the beautiful scenery along the way.